jw5243/Pokemon-Amethyst/README.md

-# Pokemon
+# Pokemon Amethyst
-A Poke-Clone of Pokemon Diamon & Pearl made with Java and the LibGDX Library.
+A Pokemon Game made with Java and the LibGDX Library.